friendly-bits/shell-scheduler/REFERENCE.md

 echo "prev url is '$prev_url', current url is '$url'"
 ```

-When the parameter name is not itself a valid shell variable name (for example when it starts with a digit), you have to fetch the param value this way, because in that case it can not be assigned to a same-named variable:
+When the parameter name is not a valid shell variable name (for example when it starts with a digit), or when same-named variable is reserved by the scheduler for internal use, this is the only way to fetch value:

 ```sh
 local out_file